Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Quickstart.md

 # Quickstart

-I hope you are ready to get started.
+Ready to get started?
 In this section we shall get an introduction to Swytch.
-Be sure to follow the [installation](#Installation.md) to set up a project and install Swytch first.
+Be sure to follow the [installation](Installation.md) to set up a project and install Swytch first.

 ## A Basic Swytch App

-A Swytch application in it's most minimal basic form will look something like this
+A Swytch application in its most minimal and basic form will look something like this:
-> Replace the content of Server.cs with the code block

 ```csharp
 using System.Net;